aarnif/fullstack-open-messaging-app/README.md

 # The Full Stack Open Course Project: Messaging App

+Messaging app insprired by Discord, Telegram and WhatsApp.
 This is a full stack project for the Helsinki University [Full Stack Open](https://fullstackopen.com).

 ## App features